psav/konflux-test/README.md

 ## License

-This is a proof of concept for testing purposes and it's working.
+This is a proof of concept for testing purposes.